VaishMaddy/VaishMaddy/README.md

 - **ML in Production**: NLP, classification, regression, and RAG systems for business problems
 - **Data Infrastructure**: ETL pipelines, dashboards, and analytics tooling at scale

-I've worked across B2B SaaS, banking, fintech, and consumer products—answering questions like: *What's driving churn?
+I've worked across B2B SaaS, banking, fintech, and consumer products, answering questions like: *What’s driving churn?
 How do we price this feature?
-Which user segments should we target?
-What levers maximize revenue?*
+Which segments actually move revenue?*

 ---

-## What I Work On
+## What I've Worked On

 ### Product Analytics & Business Intelligence
 Built real-time dashboards (SQL, Power BI, Tableau) tracking KPIs like CAC, LTV, conversion funnels, and cohort retention.
 Conducted deep-dive analyses on user behavior to inform product roadmaps and GTM strategy.